antonfirsov/docs/2019/11-Nov/desktop-november.md

 of .NET Windows desktop developers powering their business with WPF and Windows Forms, especially in scenarios where the desktop shines, including:

-* Offline workloads
+* UI-dense forms over data applications
+* Responsive low-latency UI
+* Applications that need to run offline/disconnected
 * Applications with dependencies on custom device drivers
-* UI-dense forms over data applications
-* Extreme low-latency requirements

 This is just the beginning for Windows application development on .NET Core.
 Read on to learn more about the benefits of .NET Core for building Windows